Donders-Institute/hpc-jobmon/README.md

 It handles the logins and the requests that are sent to the API to get the information for a specific user.
 It also shows the user a nice interface in which they can see information about their jobs.

+Logging in with an Admin account will show you a different page with statistics about the usuage of the HPC.

 ### Understanding Infrastructure

 Currently there are a few services and scripts running.